diyabc/abcranger/README-ORIG.md

 ## Input/Output

-- [ ] Integrate hdf5 (or msgpack?) routines to save/load reftables/observed stats with associated metadata
+- [ ] Integrate hdf5 (or exdir? msgpack?) routines to save/load reftables/observed stats with associated metadata
   - [ ] Provide R code to save/load the data
   - [ ]  Provide Python code to save/load the data

 ## C++ standalone

-- [ ] Merge the two methodologies in a single executable with options
+- [ ] Merge the two methodologies in a single executable with the (almost) the same options
-- [ ] Move to another options parser (CLI?)
+- [ ] \(Optional) Possibly move to another options parser (CLI?)

 ## External interfaces